Executive Summary

 10-Unit 3BR / 2.5BA Townhome Underwriting

 Industry-standard underwriting for small-lot SB 1123 / SB 684 product in the South Bay.
-Hard cost benchmark of $300/SF reflects 2-3 story wood-frame with surface parking (no podium / no elevator) for fee-simple townhomes.
-Total turn-key cost stack ex-land works to ~$415/habitable SF, or ~$643K per door before land.
+Hard cost benchmark of $275/SF reflects 2-3 story wood-frame with surface parking (no podium / no elevator) for fee-simple townhomes.
+Soft costs at 10% of hard.
+Total turn-key cost stack ex-land works to ~$376/habitable SF, or ~$658K per door before land.

 | Cost Bucket | Assumption | 10-Unit Total | Per Unit |